open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 "open" means "free", but that's not always true.
 For example, you might need to buy open source hardware, but the fact that it is "open" means that if you find a bug or have a suggestion for improvement, you can make a contribution directly to the project.
-Or you can start your own prototype for your own hardware based on the one you've bought!
+Or you can start your own prototype of your own hardware based on the one you've bought!

 Another example is "open data".
 When someone collect data for a specific